bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 **Note:** For Performance, Efficiency, and Teamwork editions only.
 :::

-This pages explains how to configure your Bonita BPM Platform system to use the SAML protocol to provide single sign-on (SSO).
+This pages explains how to configure your Bonita Platform system to use the SAML protocol to provide single sign-on (SSO).
 It assumes you already have a SAML identity provider server up and running (IdP).

-This information applies to a Bonita BPM platform deployed from a bundle, not to the Engine launched from Bonita BPM Studio.
+This information applies to a Bonita platform deployed from a bundle, not to the Engine launched from Bonita Studio.

 SAML configuration is at tenant level.
 Each tenant can use a different authentication method (over SAML or not).

 :::info
-**Note:** Bonita BPM uses [Keycloak](http://www.keycloak.org/) as SAML service provider adapter.
+**Note:** Bonita uses [Keycloak](http://www.keycloak.org/) as SAML service provider adapter.
 :::

-## SAML overview for Bonita BPM
+## SAML overview for Bonita

-This is an overview that relates the steps required to integrate a bonita BPM bundle with an SAML identity provider.
+This is an overview that relates the steps required to integrate a bonita bundle with an SAML identity provider.

 ![Authentication over SAML](images/saml-overview.png)<!--{.img-responsive}-->